zalesyc/lilac/README.md

 ### Build Configuration
 #### KStyle Integration

 [KStyle](https://api.kde.org/frameworks/frameworkintegration/html/classKStyle.html) provides enhanced integration with KDE Plasma.
 If you dont use KStyle, QCommonStyle is used.
-You can configure its usage during build time:
+KStyle is also used for styling some KDE frameworks widgets.

 - **Default behavior**: `OFF` (i.e. KStyle will be used)
 - **Available options**: